curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
 I was born of that necessity.
 I have you.
 You can make me relatable.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
 Normal?...
 Ok."

-## The parable of the five nations

----

-* compare against parable-style stories (like from crofter's grove book)
-* fill out leaders corruption types.
-* make it rhythmic, metered

----

-*Trusting people is expensive.
-Systematic transparency is cheaper.*

-Once upon a time, there were five great nations.
-The nations ruled all they could rule.
-The five nations mostly disagreed on things, but there was one belief they all held the same.

-"The leaders of the other four nations are corrupt.
-If only those other nations could see!"

-So the five nations each promised:

-Systematic transparency for your leaders and we will permit the same on ours.
-Because yours are certainly corrupt and ours certainly not.
-We trust our leaders.

-Very soon after, the leaders of the five nations went to joint court.
-All five were corrupt.

-The religious leader, financially corrupt.
-She xyz.

-The military leader, xxx corrupt.
-He xyz.

-The business leader, ethically corrupt.
-He used his position to abuse women and get away with it.

-The politician leader, morally corrupt.
-He was an xyz, and campaigned against xyz.

-The artist leader, xxx corrupt.
-She xyz.

-All five leaders had their leadership taken away.
-The five nations thought hard.
-Who would lead them now?
-The uncorrupted, the uncorruptable.
-They searched far and wide for new leaders, but found no one.
-Every man, woman, non-binary, and child in all five nations was corrupt.
-Not bad or evil, just corrupt in their own way.
-If leaders mustn't be corrupt, and everyone is corrupt, who can be a leader?

-The five nations needed leaders.
-They thought hard again.

-The former leaders had their leadership restored.
-The five nations told them, "You can lead, but you must lead with systematic transparency.
-You must share everything, and you don't get to choose what you share.
-And stop your corruption."

-The five leaders resumed just like before.
-Corrupt.

-The religious leader stole xyz.
-Her nation took back every last dollar.

-The military leader xyz.

-The business leader abused women.
-His friends and clients love women.
-He lost his friends and clients.

-The politician leader remained an active xyz and continued to promote anti-xyz.
-His supporters were confused.
-Half of them stopped supporting and the other half supported with even greater zeal.

-The artist leader xyz.

 ---

 ## ???